 What to Look for in a Personal Loan

 Now that you’re familiar with the best and worst places to get a personal loan, it’s worth taking a closer look at what makes an individual loan offer good or bad.
 There are several qualities that you will need to examine in order to determine which loan fits your needs the best.

-APR: Strive for the lowest rate you can get, as that will minimize how much extra you’ll have to pay on top of the original amount that you borrow.
+Strive for the lowest APR you can get, as that will minimize how much extra you’ll have to pay on top of the original amount that you borrow.